Kinship Guardianship Assistance Payment (Kin-GAP) Program

 5. Unable to do one of the above requirements, due to a medical condition.

-See the Extended Foster Care: Re-Entry policy, for more information on how a former dependent under Kin-GAP whose former guardian(s) died after the nonminor attained eighteen (18) years of age, but before the age of twenty-one (21) may re-enter dependency and participate in the Extended Foster Care Program.
+See the Extended Foster Care: Re-Entry policy, for more information on how a former dependent under Kin-GAP whose former guardian(s) died, or no longer provide ongoing support to, and no longer receive payment on behalf of the nonminor [WIC 388.1(c)(1)(B)(ii)] after the nonminor attained eighteen (18) years of age, but before the age of twenty-one (21) may re-enter dependency and participate in the Extended Foster Care Program.

 Federal Kin-GAP Payments/Benefits Beyond Age 18